 CONFESSIONS OF A LAPSED

-Oh, my goodness ... these are so old!
-They date back to 2001.
-But people tell me they're entertaining so I'll leave them up for now.
+These are so old!, dating back to 2001.
+But people tell me they're entertaining so I'll leave them up.

 Here are six examples, each and every one absolutely true, taken from my years with the Ricia Mainhardt Agency and the Pacific NW Literary Associates.
 Let them be a stern warning to those who truly never want an agent!
 Number six is my favorite.
 All names and identifying titles have been omitted to protect the guilty.
 Punctuation and spelling left as is in all its horrible glory.

 1. The Demanding Approach

 "Dear Agent,As announced in my email from July 13, I send to you today the short email-version of my Book: The XXXXXXXX-Xxxxx.
 Pleas make a printout of the 9 pages and read it.
 This Book will easily sell 1 million copies worldwide!
 Please make a decision, if you want to have it.
 I want to close the Publishing contract as soon as possible.
 You can send me your offer by Fax or by Email."

 (Oh yeah, that's going to make me just rush out and sign you up!)